-Judging by the very high number of registrations for my recent webinar, and the questions asked at the end (which I answer in full below), there’s a great deal of interest in how MIM and Azure AD Connect enable hybrid identity.
+Judging by the very high number of registrations for my webinar “How MIM and Azure AD Connect enable hybrid identity”, and the questions asked at the end (which I answer in full below), there’s a great deal of interest in this subject!

 The premise of my webinar was that MIM and Azure AD Connect are as important as ever as cloud enablers.
 I provided a rapid, practical run down of how and why they enable hybrid identity (including pluses and minuses and do’s and don’ts), and covered the following questions: